HeikoKramer/webDev/javascript_notes.md

 console.log("Before: " + JSON.stringify(testArr));
 // > Before: [1,2,3,4,5]

-// call function, hand over test array and the number "6" console.log(nextInLine(testArr, 6));
+// call function, hand over test array and the number "6" – returns .[0] index console.log(nextInLine(testArr, 6));
+// > 1

 // 6 was appended to the end, while 1 was taken from the front of the array console.log("After: " + JSON.stringify(testArr));